A powerful tool for rewriting hosts! "Hosts File Manager"

 SnapCrab_NoName_2016-1-12_12-8-4_No-00_011216_120937_PM

-(Of course, the IP and domain entered below are fictitious.)
+(Of course, the IP address and domain name shown below are fictitious.)

 SnapCrab_NoName_2016-1-12_12-12-28_No-00